 BDD – Development Cycle

-The BDD focuses on creating code through interactions between developers and users through a process called outside-in development, which means development from the outside.
-In practice, the idea is to create examples describing software behavior that is to be evaluated by its users.
+The BDD focuses on creating code through interactions between developers and users through a process called outside-in development.
+It means development from the outside.
+In practice, the idea is to create examples describing software behavior that the user evaluates.

-To guide the development of the software through the BDD methodology is critical that project managers clarify the responsibilities of each and allow the construction of the tool in question.
-It is also indicated that mock-ups are used to simulate system modules before these are written.
+To guide the development of the software through the BDD methodology is critical.
+The project managers clarify the responsibilities of each and allow the construction of the tool in question.
+The mock-ups also help to simulate system modules before writing them.

 The use of these tests will serve to create the opportunity for fast feedback before the development.